Your brand is likely already being impersonated somewhere online.

 For brands, anti-phishing also means finding and removing phishing sites that impersonate you:

 Domain monitoring — Watching for new domain registrations that contain or resemble the brand name.
-Data sources include ICANN CZDS zone files and WHOIS/RDAP records.
+Data sources include ICANN CZDS zone files, WHOIS/RDAP records, and Certificate Transparency logs.

 Web content monitoring — Crawling the web for pages that copy the brand's visual identity, login forms, or checkout flows.
 Uses visual similarity analysis, content fingerprinting, and logo detection.